A genre-defying blend of true crime, dark comedy, drama, and mystery

 But things go from bad to worse, and fast.
 Not unlike the Adam and Eve after the Fall, they are immediately racked with fear, shame, and confusion, and begin to point fingers at each other.
 Here, the human animal just gets more peculiar still.
 Having committed this act, the young men can’t just move on.
 Instead, they nobly face down their evil and wrestle with its empty promise.
 “Man’s greatness,” Pascal wrote, “comes from knowing he is wretched: a tree does not know it is wretched.”

 And then the day of reckoning arrives.
-The song choice for that scene is hard not to notice: “Who by Fire” by the biblically-minded poet and songwriter Leonard Cohen.
+The song choice for that scene is hard not to notice: “” by the biblically-minded poet and songwriter Leonard Cohen.
 The lyrics are adapted from the Jewish “Unetanah Tokef” poem, which is chanted on the “day of judgment,” Rosh Hashanah:

 And who by fire, who by water,